gizmomathboy/hyperborea_class_creation/gadgeteer-gadgets.md

 enabling the wearer to see and hear things normally hidden from mortal eyes and ears.

 10. Attachment, Benign – This semi-
 organic, tentacled device may be attached to the flesh of a living creature.
-It releases a pain-killer
-10011.
-12.
-13.
-14.
-15.
-16.
-17.
-18.
-19.
-20.
-21.
-22.
-23.
-24.
-25.
-when its host is injured, effectively causing it to sustain one fewer point of damage per wound than normal.
+It releases a pain-killer when its host is injured, effectively causing it to sustain one fewer point of damage per wound than normal.
 It is a frail device though; if it blocks more than 10 points of damage in one day, it dies.

-Binoculars, Nightvision – Enables the user to see a great distance in all but total darkness.
+11. Binoculars, Nightvision – Enables the
+user to see a great distance in all but total darkness.

-Binoculars, Normal – Enables the user to see a great distance in normal light.
+12. Binoculars, Normal – Enables the
+user to see a great distance in normal light.

-Book, Decoding – When read,
+13. Book, Decoding – When read,
 imparts a 25% chance to decipher codes.

-Book, Ancient Text – When read, imparts a 25% chance to decipher ancient languages.
+14. Book, Ancient Text – When read, imparts a 25% chance to decipher ancient languages.

-Boots, Magnetic – Allows the wearer to walk up metal walls, ceilings, cables, etc.
+15. Boots, Magnetic – Allows the wearer to walk up metal walls, ceilings, cables, etc.

-Boots, Insulated – Allows the wearer to walk across charged or hot surfaces without harm.
+16. Boots, Insulated – Allows the wearer to walk across charged or hot surfaces without harm.

-Box, Ice – This one-foot-square box has an internal temperature of just five degrees F.
+17. Box, Ice – This one-foot-square box has an internal temperature of just five degrees F.

-Box, Talking – This small black box has a silver antenna and receives radio transmissions.
+18. Box, Talking – This small black box has a silver antenna and receives radio transmissions.

-Bracers, Field-Generating – These bracers generate a weak magnetic field that imparts a 2 point bonus to Armor Class against ranged weapons.
+19. Bracers, Field-Generating – These
+bracers generate a weak magnetic field that imparts a 2 point bonus to Armor Class against ranged weapons.

-Capsule, Blue – This small capsule cures any poison when swallowed.
+20. Capsule, Blue – This small capsule cures any poison when swallowed.

-Capsule, Red – This small capsule cures any disease when swallowed.
+21. Capsule, Red – This small capsule cures any disease when swallowed.

-Capsule, Green – This small capsule induces a deathlike coma for 1d6 hours.
+22. Capsule, Green – This small capsule induces a deathlike coma for 1d6 hours.

-Capsule, Black – This small capsule enables the safe breathing of water or dangerous gases for 1d6 turns.
+23. Capsule, Black – This small capsule enables the safe breathing of water or dangerous gases for 1d6 turns.

-Carapace, Black Beetle – This
+24. Carapace, Black Beetle – This
 carapace is feather-light and may be worn like a breastplate for an Armor
 Class of 3 [17].

-Cards, Pass – These plastic cards
-26.
-27.
-28.
-29.
-30.
-31.
-32.
-33.
-34.
-35.
-101
-have a gold, weblike strip on one side.
+25. Cards, Pass – These plastic cards have a gold, weblike strip on one side.
 Certain cards will open specific electronically-sealed doors.

-Circlet of Command – This circuitry- covered head ornament allows to wearer to issue simple telepathic commands to small vermin with a
+26. Circlet of Command – This circuitry- covered head ornament allows to wearer to issue simple telepathic commands to small vermin with a
 50% chance they will obey.

-Clamp, Hydraulic – This clunky device is useful to attach Gadgets together, attach rifles to ship-rails for better accuracy, seal doors, etc.
+27. Clamp, Hydraulic – This clunky
+device is useful to attach Gadgets together, attach rifles to ship-rails for better accuracy, seal doors, etc.

-Cloak, Hypnotic – Allows the wearer to escape notice 95% of the time by projecting a mind-numbing field out to range of 240’, provided no offensive actions are being taken.
+28. Cloak, Hypnotic – Allows the wearer to escape notice 95% of the time by projecting a mind-numbing field out to range of 240’, provided no offensive actions are being taken.

-Cloak of Optical Illusions – Allows the wearer to appear as part of the background (wall, tree, etc.) provided no movement occurs, escaping notice 95% of the time.
+29. Cloak of Optical Illusions – Allows the wearer to appear as part of the background (wall, tree, etc.) provided no movement occurs, escaping notice 95% of the time.

-Clock, Wrist – Keeps time, and may be used as a stopwatch as well.
+30. Clock, Wrist – Keeps time, and may be used as a stopwatch as well.

-Cord, Unbreakable – Five-foot length of glass-fiber cord that is effectively unbreakable.
+31. Cord, Unbreakable – Five-foot length
+of glass-fiber cord that is effectively unbreakable.

-Crystal of Memory – When held to the forehead, will record or transmit one memory.
+32. Crystal of Memory – When held to the forehead, will record or transmit one memory.
 50% already contain a stored memory.

-Crystal of Transmutation – Dissolves when placed into up to 1 gallon of liquid, transforming it into some other liquid.
+33. Crystal of Transmutation – Dissolves
+when placed into up to 1 gallon of liquid, transforming it into some other liquid.

-Crystal of Recording – When pulled across a written page, will “record” up to 10 pages of script, and can then “burn” that script onto a blank surface.
+34. Crystal of Recording – When pulled across a written page, will "record" up to 10 pages of script, and can then "burn" that script onto a blank surface.
 50% already contain 1d10 pages of recorded script.

-Device of Undoing – Small box of wires and studs that if attached to a stone or wood surface (such as a door or wall), will break down its molecular cohesion in 1d6 turns, allowing the surface to be brushed away like dust.
-Will work 1d6 times before needing to be rechargedsomehow.
+35. Device of Undoing – Small box of wires and studs that if attached to a stone or wood surface (such as a door or wall), will break down its molecular cohesion in 1d6 turns, allowing the surface to be brushed away like dust.
+Will work 1d6 times before needing to be recharged somehow.

 36. Eyepiece of Jeil Naruk – Enhances the wearer’s ability by 1 to search for secret or concealed doors and other hidden things.

 37. Flask of Preservation – Will keep any fluid contained within it in an inert, non-decomposing state indefinitely.

 38. Flower, Intoxicating – The pollen
 of this flower is narcotic; inhaling causes a rapturous, hallucinatory state for 1d8 hours.

 39. Generator, Blast Field – 100lb gray
 box.
 If placed and activated, will deflect ranged attacks against any within a 20’ radius.
 Will function for
 2d4 total hours before needing to be recharged.

 40. Gloves, Insulated – Allow the wearer to handle charged or hot objects without harm.

 41. Gloves, Technician’s – Contain
 small pockets that will hold small tools, weapons, or devices for swift retrieval.

 42. Grenade, Fire - This thrown weapon explodes on impact, doing 3d6 points of fire damage to anything within a 20’ radius (save for half damage).

 43. Grenade, Flash - This thrown weapon explodes on impact, blinding all creatures within 30’ (save negates).

 44. Grenade, Smoke - This thrown
 weapon fills a 20’ cube with thick green smoke.

 45. Handheld Recorder - This small,
 silver, rectangular object records sounds for up to four hours when a button is depressed.
 Another button replays, and a third button erases.

 46. Harness, Magnetic - This weapon
 harness is magnetically charged and includes sandals.
 Handy for operating in weightless environments.

 47. Instrument, Hypnotic (animal) - This
 instrument, when played, produces tones that are irresistible and hypnotic to animals.

 48. Instrument, Hypnotic (human) - This
 instrument, when played, produces tones that are irresistible and hypnotic to sentient beings.

 49. Kit, Healing - This kit contains 1d6
 medicated compresses, each of
 which heal 2d4 points of damage.
 It also may contain anti-poison or disease lozenges, etc.

 50. Kit, Scientific - This kit contains basic instruments for the testing and analysis of fluids, elements, and devices.

 51. Lance, Fire - This long silver lance emits a burning ray up to 60’ which causes 2d6 points of damage to